identbase/toda/README.md

-# Dart TODA interface library in C
+# TODA protocol library written in dart
-C Library for interfacing with the TODA protocol(s)
+Dart Library for interfacing with the TODA protocol(s)